melektron/el_std_cpp/include/el/msglink/msglink_protocol.md

 - **```proto_verison```**: the msglink protocol version (determines whether certain features are supported)
 - **```link_verison```**: the user-defined link version (version of the user defined protocol)
+- **```no_ping```**: flag that can be set by the client if it doesn't support receiving pong messages from "user" code.
+Every client *must* respond to WS pings with WS pongs, but in some cases (such as browser API) the user code cannot detect this happening.
+Such a client can set this flag (_true_) during authentication causing the server to send an extra msglink "pong" message whenever a ping-pong procedure has finished, which can be used by the client to determine the health of the connection.
+This key can be omitted having the same result as a _false_ value.
+This key is to be ignored by clients if included by servers in their auth message, as only servers are responsible for conducting ping procedures.
 - **```events```**: a list of events the party may emit (it's outgoing events)
 - **```data_sources```**: a list of data sources the party can provide (it's outgoing data sources)
 - **```procedures```**: a list of remote procedures the party provides